 - Help Norma Pay for 24hour Home Care

-For additional tips in this area, read our blog post about how to help a neighbor with community fundraising.
+For additional tips, read our blog post about how to help a neighbor with community fundraising.

-2. Give your fundraiser a compelling name that inspires action
+2. Give your fundraiser a title that inspires action

-The title of your fundraiser is your best chance to introduce people to the family you’re helping.
+The title of your fundraiser is your first chance to introduce people to the family you’re helping.

-Include the names of the family in the title—people typically search for fundraisers by the name of the beneficiary.
-Also, consider including the word “family” and a modifier word that helps explain the situation or type of help needed—for example, you may want to help a family fight cancer, support a child with special needs, or recover after a disaster.
+Include the last name of the family in the title to make it unique.
+Also, consider including the word “family” and a modifier word that helps explain the situation or type of help needed.
+For example, “Help the Ford Family Fight Cancer.”

-Choose a name that’s simple, tells a story, draws interest, and inspires people to action.
-Find more tips about titles in our post Six Smart Ways to Write a Powerful Fundraiser Title.
+Try creating a title that’s simple, draws interest, and inspires people to take action.
+Find more tips in our post Six Smart Ways to Write a Powerful Fundraiser Title.

 4. Add photos and/or videos

-The first few days of a fundraiser are critical and can greatly influence how successful your fundraiser will be in the long run.
-First, share it with a few close friends and ask for their feedback.
-Since people are more likely to donate if they see others have already donated, you need a rollout strategy to make sure you have a few solid donations before you blast your fundraiser to everyone over social media channels.
+The first few days are critical and can greatly influence how successful your fundraiser will be in the long run.
+First, share your fundraiser with a few close friends and ask for their feedback.
+Since people are more likely to donate to a fundraiser if they see others have already donated, it’s a good idea to secure a few solid donations before blasting the fundraiser over social media.

 To learn more about the best ways to share your cause, read our post about how to use social media for fundraising.
-To get more information on how to use specific social media platforms read our posts about using Facebook to boost your fundraising efforts and how to fundraise on Twitter.
+To get more information on how to use specific social media platforms, read our posts about how Facebook fundraising can boost donations and how to fundraise on Twitter.